 The Copyright Act of Canada exists to ensure that creators are fairly compensated when their creations are used.
 Re:Sound is the only organisation authorized under the Copyright Act to collect any neighbouring rights royalties that may be owing to you.
 While Re:Sound collects and distributes royalties on behalf of musicians and record companies, SOCAN collects and distributes royalties on behalf of songwriters and music publishers.

 Search our database for tracks that you have performed on or own.
-If you see it appear, there may be royalties waiting for you.
+If you see one of them appear, there may be royalties waiting for you.